 In the early stages of hip arthritis, intermittently occurring pain can be controlled with medications, weight reduction, physiotherapy, and mild medication.

-During the latter stage of arthritis, when the degeneration is near complete, there’s a more continuous type of pain and daily activities and mobility become severly limited.
+During the latter stage of arthritis, when the degeneration is near complete, there’s a more continuous type of pain and daily activities and mobility become severely limited.
 A patient may become dependent on pain relief medications, risking damage to the stomach and kidneys from overuse.
 The patient may also become dependent on others for basic care, leading to poor quality of life.

 Termed as “the Operation of the Century,” total hip replacement is a procedure that replaces the worn out or damaged bony ends of the joint socket and the ball of the femur with a Prosthetic Hip (artificial joint) made from biocompatible proven materials which do not react (in situ) in body (tissue) materials.

 These materials used in the hip replacement surgery are inert and have proven excellent results.
-At Nanavati Max Super Speciality Hospital, we offer compassionate care which involves choosing the right type of prosthesis (depending on various factors like age, sex, bone mineral density, and femoral anatomy etc.).
+At Nanavati Max Super Speciality Hospital, Mumbai we offer compassionate care which involves choosing the right type of prosthesis (depending on various factors like age, sex, bone mineral density, and femoral anatomy etc.).
 Our surgeons always prefer the best cement-less implant which is made of proven titanium metal.
 The ball of the implant is made of 4th generation modern implants with longevity against tearing up to 3 decades.
 The other biocompatible materials are also used like metal - Cobalt-Chromium, Titanium, Oxinium; the previous plastic sockets have been outdated & presently highly cross-linked polythene (plastic) sockets are being used for patients which have longevity against wear up to 15 to 20 years.

 The hip replacement surgeries can be done for unilateral or bilateral involvement in the same sitting of surgery.